 Should a defendant violate the terms and conditions of a suspended sentence -- that is, conditions of probation -- a notice is also filed with the Court.
 The Court then may modify the defendant's sentence and most commonly looks to change a portion of the suspended sentence into an executed sentence.

 A person convicted and sentenced for a crime can appeal his conviction to the Indiana Court of Appeals or the Indiana Supreme Court.
 An appeal does not involve hearings or presentation of evidence.
 The Appellate Court will only review the transcripts of the evidence from the trial, and consider written legal arguments, called briefs, which are submitted by the State and the defendant.
 On rare occasions, the Appellate Court will ask the attorneys to appear for an oral argument, where the Justices of the Court give the attorneys an opportunity to clarify legal arguments.
 The Hamilton County Prosecutor's Office does not represent the State on Appeal; this is done by the Attorney General of Indiana.

 On appeal, if the trial court has not made an error in applying the law, the Court will affirm the conviction, and the defendant's conviction and sentence stands.
 If the Court finds there was error in the trial court, the case will be reversed, and sent back to the trial court for a new trial or sentencing proceeding, or if the error is significant enough, the Appellate Court can dismiss the case.

 The prosecution of a criminal case can be a frustrating and arduous process, especially for citizens who are not accustomed to working within the criminal justice system.
-The Hamilton County Prosecutor's Office continuously strives to improve our service to and communication with anyone confronted with the process.
+The Hamilton County Prosecuting Attorney's Office continuously strives to improve our service to and communication with anyone confronted with the process.
 Please feel free to contact us if you have any questions, concerns, or comments on how we can better serve you.
 You can call the office at 317-776-8595.